 Running time: 56min

-Based on an award-winning novel by Ryuji Nagami (who also penned the screenplay), this project was brought to Naruse’s attention by Kogo Noda, Ozu’s regular co-screenwriter.
+Based on an award-winning novel by Ryuji Nagami (who also penned the screenplay), this project was brought to Naruse’s attention by Kogo Noda, who would, in time, become Ozu’s famed co-screenwriter.
 The director described it as a combination of the various genres he’d worked with and furthermore labeled the finished product his best film up to that point.
 In terms of a narrative, it certainly shares much in common with Naruse’s best-known movies: divides between upper and lower classes, issues pertaining to money, a denouement in which the main character doesn’t receive the happiness she wanted but tries to endure life all the same, etc.

 Sumiko Mizukubo, who’d exploded into popularity after the release of Moth-eaten Spring, is promoted to lead.
 Here, she plays Mieko, a young woman whose life changes after she’s invited to accompany rich student Mizushima (Koji Kaga) to an upper class party.
 At the get-together, Mieko proves a rousing success with the boys and a source of jealousy for the other girls.
 The next day, two of the girls show up at Mieko’s workplace, sneering at her—and on their way out, they leave her a tip (a practice virtually unheard of in Japan, even to this day—and which can be interpreted as an insult).
 Mieko later learns Mizushima is to wed a girl his father has chosen for him; and when she gets home that night, her mother and uncle announce they’ve arranged a match for her as well.
 Surrendering to their will and giving up the man she loves, Mieko allows time and society to take their course.
 The film ends with her boarding a Tokyo-bound train, her hair now arranged in the marumage (the knotted hairstyle identified with married women in Japan).